Innovators

 Merge Points Mechanism

-For every block in which an algorithm achieves sufficient adoption (25% for code, 50% for breakthroughs), it earns a merge point alongside a share of the block reward based on its adoption.
+Once active, for every block in which a submission achieves sufficient adoption (25% for Code submissions, 50% for Advance submissions), it earns a merge point alongside a share of the block reward based on its adoption.

-At the end of each round, the code and breakthrough from each challenge with the most merge points (exceeding a minimum threshold of 5,040) is merged into the repository’s main branch.
+At the end of each round, for each challenge: the Code and Advance submission with the most merge points (exceeding a minimum threshold of 5,040) is merged into the repository’s main branch.
 Merge points reset each round.

-Once merged, the code/breakthrough earns reward every block as long as their adoption is above 0%.
+Once merged, the Code and Advance submissions earn rewards every block as long as their adoption is above 0%.

 Verifiable Execution

-• Current fuel limits is set such that execution is approximately a max of 5-10s on most hardware
+• fuel_consumed: Updated using hardcoded values on certain opcodes, allowing termination of executions that take too long.
+Current fuel limits is set such that execution is approximately a max of 5-10s on most hardware.

 TIG can re-execute algorithms to detect mismatches with proofs submitted by Benchmarkers.
 Any differences signals fraud, where the Benchmarker claims to have used algorithm “A” whilst they actually used algorithm “B”.